-The Board delegates certain responsibilities to the Audit Committee, the terms of reference of which reflect the requirements stipulated in the Listing Rules.
+The Board delegates certain responsibilities to the Audit Committee, the terms of reference of which reflect the requirements stipulated in the Listing Rules, as recently amended by virtue of Directive (EU) 2017/828 of the European Parliament and of the Council of 17 May 2017, amending Directive 2007/36/EC regarding the encouragement of long-term shareholder engagement.
 As part of its terms of reference, the Audit Committee has the responsibility to, if required, vet, approve, monitor and scrutinise Related Party Transactions, if any, falling within the ambits of the Listing Rules and to make its recommendations to the Board on any such proposed Related Party Transactions.
 The Audit Committee also establishes internal procedures and monitors these on a regular basis.
 The terms of reference for the Audit Committee are designed both to strengthen this function within the Company and to widen the scope of the duties and responsibilities of this Committee.